ibm-cloud-docs/text-to-speech/http.md

       Specifies a globally unique identifier (GUID) for a custom voice model to be used for the synthesis.
-A specified custom voice model is guaranteed to work only if it matches the language of the voice used for the synthesis.
+A specified custom voice model is guaranteed to work only if it matches the language of the voice that is used for the synthesis.
 If you include a customization ID, you must call the method with the service credentials of the model's owner.
 Omit the parameter to use the specified voice with no customization.
 For more information, see
       <a href="/docs/services/text-to-speech/custom-intro.html">Understanding
         customization</a>.
     </td>
   </tr>
 </table>

-You can also use the `X-Watson-Learning-Opt-Out` header parameter that is available for all {{site.data.keyword.watson}} services to control the logging of requests to the service; see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).
+You can also use the following request headers, which are available for all {{site.data.keyword.watson}} service, with a synthesize request:

+-   `X-Watson-Learning-Opt-Out` controls the logging of requests to the service; see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).
+-   `X-Watson-Authorization-Token` passes an authentication token with a request rather than requiring your service credentials; see [Tokens for authentication](/docs/services/watson/getting-started-tokens.html).
+-   `X-Watson-Metadata` associates a customer ID with data that is passed with a request; see [Information security](/docs/services/text-to-speech/information-security.html).

 > **Note:** If you specify an invalid query parameter or JSON field as part of the input to the `/v1/synthesize` method, the service returns a `Warnings` response header that describes and lists each invalid argument.
 The request succeeds despite the warnings.

 ## Specifying an audio format
 {: #format}

-Both versions of the `/v1/synthesize` method take an optional query parameter named `accept` to specify the requested audio format (MIME type) of the audio.
+Both versions of the `/v1/synthesize` method take an optional `accept` query parameter to specify the requested audio format (MIME type) of the audio.
 (You can also specify the value with the `Accept` request header.)
 The parameter accepts the following audio formats.
 If you omit the parameter, the service returns the audio in Ogg format with the Opus codec (`audio/ogg;codecs=opus`) by default.

 <table>
   <caption>Table 2.
 Supported audio formats</caption>